ljiang22/position_encoding/README.md

 * The package required in this code is included in the requirement.txt.

 ## Introduction
-The goal of this work is to design a learnable positional encoding method using Pytorch.
+The goal of this work is to design a learnable positional encoding code using Pytorch.

 ## Input dataset
 The input dataset is a dummy dataset generated using Python code.